hazelcast/hazelcast-jet-reference-manual/docs/900_Sources_And_Sinks/200_Implementing_Custom_Sources_and_Sinks/_index.md

-In this chapter we will work through some examples as a guide to how you can connect Jet with your own data sources.
+In this chapter we will work through some examples as a guide to connect Jet with your own data sources.